jbowes/cl-eye-catching-uis/slides/cl-eye-catching-uis.md

 <span class="fragment">\*\* For common terminals</span>

 ---

+XXX: also env vars and arg parsing

+---
 ## Not just for Go

 Share these system calls and escape sequences with your non-gopher friends.